-Plan of the Hesketh Golf Links with adjoining roads 1902.
-First mention of Hesketh Road Photograph of 1938 of Hesketh Golf.
-The area where Little Ireland used to be is highlighted, the greenkeeper's cottage (former St. Patricks School) is still in existence today.
+Plan of the Hesketh Golf Links with adjoining roads of 1902.
+Photograph of 1938 of Hesketh Golf.
+The area where Little Ireland used to be is highlighted in green, the greenkeeper's cottage (former St. Patricks School) is still in existence today.

-Greenkeeper's cottage today (formerly St. Patricks School) and former cottage use currently as storage.
+Greenkeeper's cottage today (formerly St. Patricks School) and former cottage used currently as storage.

-Hesketh Road first appeared in Seed's Directory of Southport in 1908, which suggested that it was built in either the same year or possibly the previous one.
+Hesketh Road first appeared in Seed's Directory of Southport in 1908, but it appears in the 1902 map of Hesketh Golf Club, so it was probably built around that time.
 Hesketh Road was named after the influential Hesketh family, who were instrumental in establishing Southport as one of the fastest growing resorts in the second half of the 19th Century.
-The population in 191 topped to 51,000.
+The population in 1910 topped to 51,000.
 During this time, Southport became an obvious choice for many important figures to live, and this is true in the case of Hesketh Road.
 Increased prosperity enabled people to build grand, sometimes extravagant houses which survive today all over Southport.

 Hesketh Road grew rapidly after 1908 with over 30 residences listed in 1925.
 Among the first were two civil engineers, a manufacture, a land agent, a bank cashier and a local architect.
 Hesketh Road although relatively modern in historic terms, consists of impressive Villa style houses set in attractive surroundings.
 It is a wide, tree lined avenue enclosed by large Edwardian villas laid out with in spacious grounds.
 The houses were developed in tandem with the Hesketh Golf Club situated on the land northerly adjacent to the Conservation Area.
-Properties situated on the Northeast side of Hesketh Road enjoyed an uninterrupted open aspect overlooking the golf course and possess unusually grand rare elevations that are designed to capture views of the golf course through large bay windows.
-It also has the significance of the visit by Sir Winston Churchill, one of the most important names of British political history and the link with early aviation history of which Southport.
+Properties situated on the Northeast side of Hesketh Road enjoyed an uninterrupted open aspect overlooking the golf course and possess unusually grand rear elevations that are designed to capture views of the golf course through large bay windows.
+It also has the significance of the visit by Sir Winston Churchill, one of the most important names of British political history and the link with early aviation history of Southport.
 He stayed in Rosefield Hall, former Hermans Hill, in 1909.

-Hesketh Golf Club provided an example of the beneficial effect of golf course on Villa development in the area.
-The link between golf a middle-class residential development was early established in Southport: 'As each golf course is completed the lots around became automatically the sites of villas' (Southport Visitor 8 May 1906).
+Hesketh Golf Club provided an example of the beneficial effect of the golf course on Villa development in the area.
+The link between golf and middle-class residential development was early established in Southport: 'As each golf course is completed the lots around became automatically the sites of villas' (Southport Visitor 8 May 1906).
 The intention was evident, construction of large detached and semi-detached dwellings within large grounds.
 Each of the houses in Hesketh Road had a gate at the bottom of the garden giving access to the course.